ScifiWarlock/LATEXwrapper/README.md

 18. sqrt(string): returns a square root formatting; can be used in a line cmd

-19. gahzamn(): no params, required for ending the latex doc

-20. compile(): no params, needed to launch subprocess cmd to populate latex file
+19. compile(): no params, needed to launch subprocess cmd to populate latex file